magicdeveloper250/inventory-management-java-CLI-program/README.md

-# INVENTORY MANAGEMENT COMMAND LINE PROGRAm
+# INVENTORY MANAGEMENT COMMAND LINE PROGRAM

----
 This Inventory Management System (MIS) command line program was created with the following tools:
 1. Maven as depency management software
 2. Java as programing language